 - Within the Peak District National Park, having views towards Thorpe Cloud and Dovedale

-- Reception hallway, drawing room, dining room and snug
+- Reception hallway, drawing room, dining room, snug and cellar

 - Breakfast kitchen with a comprehensive range of units and an Aga